 Here is another Bloom’s Taxonomy list of verbs that is associated with the psychomotor domain.

-Why is Bloom’s Taxonomy important?
+Why is Bloom’s taxonomy important?

 Bloom’s taxonomy is all about creating learning goals that will give learners a deeper understanding of the subject matter.
 As such, it is also useful for those who are responsible for designing training courses.